saccharineboi/saccharineboi.github.io/content/stories/the-spirit-of-god.md

 sensations.
 Even the rugged geometry of the barren landmass gripped him, embracing him.

-The Transporter sat on a wet rock, and watched the Spirit of God brood upon the primordial waters.
+Overwhelmed, the Transporter sat on a wet rock, and watched the Spirit of God brood upon the primordial waters.